jakub-stastny/dotfiles/README.md

 - The only thing that's not backed up at the moment is Atom.
 - Relase the first stable version (Git tag).
+- Launchd scripts to commit and push.
+- Chrome 2 TODO.